cs124/pa7-chatbot/README.md

 We are enabling group submission.
 After you submit the required files, you'll see "Add Group Member" in the top right of the Autograder Results page.
 Please add the group members you worked with (you may add up to 3).
 Note that only one group member needs to actually upload the submission to Gradescope.

 ### Autograding vs LLM grading vs Manual grading
-In the spirit of using LLMs we are using LLM grading on this assignment.
-What does this mean for you?
-Not much different than people grading except you get a grade right away!
+In the spirit of using LLMs for programming we are using LLM grading on this assignment.
+Just as any other assignment in this course was autograded, we are also autograding PA7.
 We are going to run an LLM on your outputs and get a score.
+We want to be cautious about LLM grading errors, however.
 If the LLM docks *any* points, we are going to have our human CAs come in and double check.

 We want to be completely transparent about our LLM grading!
 Check out the prompts we are using [here](https://docs.google.com/document/d/1zd6-uFXYLGCcycuLnjSHAgo8dGhzn0QrY-GaqQhlBoM/edit?usp=sharing).
 We don't directly release the test cases, but note that they aren't very different from the provided examples in the rubric.